mlugg/adrift/README.md

 ## Usage

 	adrift [directory]
+*If you don't provide a valid directory with a `splits` file adrift will silently quit*

 adrift will look for and store all configuaration files, run information, etc in the given directory, or, if none was given, the